shpweb/terraform_aws/04-Exercise-1/README.md

-# First Demo Exercise to test our learning.
+# First Demo Exercise to test the learning.

 ## We would like to provision the AWS Infa as per the following Conditions: